Where are they now? Every Man Utd Academy Player of the Year since 2000

 We used to like Spector.
 We’re not sure why and can’t really remember if he was even any good or not.
 But Jonathan Spector is quite a cool name.

-Anyway, yes, the former US international was named Orlando City captain last season, only to be released at the end of the campaign after an injury-hit campaign.
+Anyway, yes, the former US international was named Orlando City captain in 2017-18, only to be released at the end of the campaign after an injury-hit campaign.
+He retired in 2019.

 2004-05 – Giuseppe Rossi

-Another player who has had a promising career decimated by injury – albeit not to the same extent as Ben Collett – Rossi recently made a surprise return to Old Trafford after being invited to train with his former club by Ole Gunnar Solskjaer to regain fitness.
+Another player who has had a promising career decimated by injury – albeit not to the same extent as Ben Collett – Rossi was most recently seen playing for Real Salt Lake.

 2005-06 – Darron Gibson